 The compensation activity associated with book hotel does all that is necessary to undo the booking in the business sense.
 It is not a roll-back in the IT or database sense.

+To get this to work in Intalio (5.2 Beta) we have to make some allowances for the incomplete implementation of compensation but the original is still recognisable.
 In this representation (which generates executable BPEL), the failure of the Book Air subprocess is represented by a simple failure end event to be trapped by an intermediate failure event on a containing subprocess.
 In this case, the error handler for failure is in the outermost subprocess.

 The exception flow is directed into a compensation end event and this forces any eligible compensation activities to be executed.
 If there are other actions that should be done by the error handler, the compensation end event can be placed inside a subprocess.
 There is currently a restriction that prevents the exception flow from having more than one symbol (task, subprocess, end event).